-- Feeding from an infected breast does not harm the baby.
-If the baby swallows bacteria from an infected breast, the germs (bacteria) will be killed by the acid in the baby's stomach.
+- Feeding from an infected breast does not harm your baby.
+If your baby swallows germs (bacteria) from an infected breast, the germs will be killed by the acid in your baby's stomach.

-- The doctor will choose an antibiotic that is safe to give to breast-feeding women and which will not harm the baby.
+- Your doctor will choose an antibiotic that is safe to give to breast-feeding women and which will not harm your baby.

 - You can take simple painkillers (such as paracetamol or ibuprofen) to ease pain and reduce high temperature (fever).
 Cold packs can also be quite soothing when placed on the breast.

-- A breast-feeding baby may refuse to feed from the affected breast, as the taste of the milk may change a little.
-If this occurs, feed from the other breast.
+- Your baby may refuse to feed from the affected breast, as the taste of the milk may change a little.
+If this happens, feed from the other breast.
 Do remember to express the milk (that your baby has refused to take) from the affected breast.
 This will stop the breast swelling and becoming more painful.
 It will also keep up the demand for milk, so production does not slow down.